-Williams County Economic Development Corporation (WEDCO) proudly serves all of Williams County.
-If you are a large corporation or a small business we are prepared to assist you with any effort you pursue.
-Whether you require information about our fantastic location in Northwest Ohio, utilities or demographic information, we are ready to help you find the answers you need!
+Williams County Economic Development Corporation (WEDCO) proudly serves all of Williams County, Ohio.
+If you are a large corporation or a small business WEDCO is prepared to assist you with any effort you pursue.
+Whether you require information about our fantastic location in Northwest Ohio, utilities or demographic information, WEDCO is ready to help you find the answers you need!

 1425 East High Street, Bryan, Ohio 43506

-Bryan Industrial Park North includes four 20-acre lots are provided with municipal electric, water, communications, sanitary and storm sewer.
-Bryan’s original industrial park, located on East Wilson Street, currently has six vacant lots ranging in size from 4.2 to 8.5 acres available for small to mid-size companies.
+Bryan’s original industrial park, located on East Wilson Street, is 88 acres and home to 15 small manufacturing, wholesale supply, and shipping businesses.
+The park currently has six vacant lots ranging in size from 4.2 to 8.5 acres available for small to mid-size companies.

 FEATURED DECEMBER MEMBER: 20/20 Custom Molded Plastics

 20/20 Custom Molded Plastics, a structural foam molding company for large component parts, is investing $42 million in an expansion project at its Holiday City facility.
 The project involves constructing a new 245,000 square foot high-pressure facility in two phases, as well as investment in the world’s largest high-pressure injection press, weighing 6,670 tons, according to the company… read more from the Toledo Business Journal here